 Gun salutes are fired on the following Royal anniversaries:

-Gun salutes are also fired to mark Royal births and when a visiting Head of State meets the Queen in London.
+Gun salutes are also fired to mark Royal births and when a visiting Head of State meets the King in London.

-Learn more about Gun Salutes and how many rounds are fired depending on the occassion and location of the Guns.
+Learn more about Gun Salutes and how many rounds are fired depending on the occasion and firing point for the Guns.

-Her Majesty Queen Elizabeth II owns two homes, these are Balmoral Castle, in Scotland and Sandringham House, in Norfolk.
+Her Majesty Queen Elizabeth II owned two homes, these are Balmoral Castle, in Scotland and Sandringham House, in Norfolk.

-Buckingham Palace and Windsor Castle, where she normally lives and works are owned by the nation.
+Buckingham Palace and Windsor Castle, where The Soveriegn normally lives and works are owned by the nation.

 Windsor Castle opening times are: